He was wrongly diagnosed as a case of Chronic liver disease !!!

 Clinical scenario :

-A 19-year-old male was referred to our hospital with breathlessness on exertion and fatigue for 1 year and a history of gastrointestinal bleeding.
-Three months ago, he had three episodes of painless hemetemesis when he was admitted to another hospital and was found to have variceal bleeding.
-He was transfused with four units of blood and was subjected to two sessions of variceal band ligation.
+A 19-year-old male was referred to our hospital with a one-year history of breathlessness on exertion and fatigue, accompanied by a history of gastrointestinal bleeding.
+Three months ago, he experienced three episodes of painless hematemesis, during which he was admitted to another hospital and diagnosed with variceal bleeding.
+At that time, he received four units of blood transfusion and underwent two sessions of variceal band ligation.

 Examination

-On examination, in our hospital he had pallor, mild icterus, no pedal edema; his blood pressure was 124/ 80 mm Hg.
-Abdominal examination showed hepatomegaly (3 cm below right costal margin), splenomegaly (4 cm), and shifting dullness suggestive of Ascites .
+On examination at our hospital, the patient presented with pallor and mild icterus but no pedal edema.
+His blood pressure was 120/80 mm Hg.
+Abdominal examination revealed hepatomegaly (3 cm below the right costal margin), splenomegaly (4 cm), and shifting dullness indicative of ascites.

-Investigations revealed hemoglobin of 6 gm/dl, total leukocyte count of 3200/mm3, platelet count of 1.75 105/mm3, and peripheral blood film showed hypochromic microcytic red blood cells.
+Laboratory investigations showed severe anemia with a hemoglobin level of 6 g/dl, a total leukocyte count of 3200/mm³, and a platelet count of 1.75 × 10⁵/mm³.
+Peripheral blood smear demonstrated hypochromic microcytic red blood cells.

-Ascitic fluid analysis was wide gradient and there was no SBP
+Ascitic fluid analysis showed a wide serum-ascites albumin gradient (SAAG), and there was no evidence of spontaneous bacterial peritonitis (SBP).

-in the second part of the duodenum.( Fig 2) With a suspicion of Celiac disease , biopsies were taken and histological examination of duodenal biopsy showed increased intra epithelial lymphocytes, crypt hyperplasia, and subtotal villous atrophy.
+In the second part of the duodenum (Fig. 2), grooving and scalloping raised a suspicion of celiac disease.
+Biopsies were taken, and histological examination of the duodenal samples revealed hallmark findings of celiac disease, including increased intraepithelial lymphocytes, crypt hyperplasia, and subtotal villous atrophy.

 Message : This 19 year old boy had not chronic liver disease , instead he had celiac disease giving rise to Budd Chiari syndrome .He responded to gluten free diet and vitamin supplementation